cdapio/cdap/cdap-docs/developer-guide/source/advanced.rst

 Using Services
 -----------------
-Custom Services lifecycle can be controlled via the CDAP Dashboard or by using the `CDAP Client API <rest.html#cdap-client-http-api>`__ as described in the `CDAP HTTP REST API <rest.html#cdap-client-http-api>`__.
+Custom Services lifecycle can be controlled via the Continuuity Reactor Dashboard or by using the `CDAP Client API <rest.html#cdap-client-http-api>`__ as described in the `CDAP HTTP REST API <rest.html#cdap-client-http-api>`__.